fengkx/NodeRSSBot/README.md

 /viewall   - view all subscriptions and number of subscribers need to enable in settings /import    - reply this message a opml file to import(in group) /lang      - change language
-/heath     - show the heath of actively subscribed feed(Bot creator only)
+/heath     - show the heath of actively subscribed feed
 ```

 # Deploy with docker